CHRISTOPHER GABRIEL MITRE PLANES

 By Victorian times, although the industrial revolution had resulted in most industry moving from areas around the City walls to places where land was cheaper and goods could be produced on a large scale, some craftsmen had escaped the threat of mass production.
-These were people working in the finishing trades and with high value artefacts.
+These were people working in the finishing trades and with high value artifacts.
 Being close to fashionable markets, Shoreditch was ideally placed and traditionally the area had a pool of semi-skilled labour.
-The furniture trade’s centre was Shoreditch and it flourished partly because of the Regents Canal, built in 1820, which was utilised for transporting the heavy hardwoods needed.
+The furniture trade’s centre was Shoreditch and it flourished partly because of the Regents Canal, built in 1820, which was utilized for transporting the heavy hardwoods needed.
 Piano makers and showrooms abounded too.
 By 1901 there were over five thousand piano, cabinet and other furniture makers in Hackney and they had spread out from Shoreditch as far as Homerton.”
 From http://www.bonsonhistory.co.uk/html/hoxton___shoreditch.html

-I. Smith mitre plane:
+I. (John) Smith mitre planes: